-COM 434 Broadcast New Writing and
+COM 434 Broadcast New Writing and Three credit hours Announcing

-Announcing

 Instruction in gathering information, writing and announcing for radio and television.
 The focus is mainly on news and public affairs but the course may include attention to other types of programming.
 Prerequisite: COM 231.